-"Carrier" means an insurance company, health service corporation, hospital service corporation, medical service corporation, or health maintenance organization authorized to issue health benefits plans in this State and shall include, but not be limited to, the State Health Benefits Program and the School Employees' Health Benefits Program.
+"Carrier" means an insurance company, health service corporation, hospital service corporation, medical service corporation, or health maintenance organization authorized to issue health benefits plans in this State.

 "Clinical criteria" means the written policies; written screening procedures; determination rules; determination abstracts; clinical protocols; practice guidelines; medical protocols; and any other criteria or rationale used for the purposes of utilization management to determine the necessity and appropriateness of covered services.